 How To Germinate Lettuce Seeds

-I prefer to start seeds in rapid rooter plugs to germinate my lettuce seeds.
+I prefer to use rapid rooter plugs to germinate my lettuce seeds.
 It’s best to sow a few seeds to increase the chances of getting a successful seedling and then thin, keeping the healthiest.
-Germination It only takes a few days for lettuce seedlings to sprout.
+It only takes a few days for lettuce seedlings to sprout.